mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Wrapper Function
-JuliaGrid includes a wrapper function [`acStateEstimation!`](@ref acStateEstimation!), for solving state estimation using Gauss-Newton method.
+JuliaGrid includes a wrapper function [`stateEstimation!`](@ref stateEstimation!), for solving state estimation using Gauss-Newton method.
 If users aim to compute the state estimation with a minimal number of function calls, the process would be:
 ```@example ACSEWLS
 setInitialPoint!(system, analysis) # hide
 analysis = gaussNewton(system, device)
-acStateEstimation!(system, device, analysis; verbose = 3)
+stateEstimation!(system, device, analysis; verbose = 3)
 nothing # hide
 ```